RobDHess/Steerable-E3-GNN/index.md

 embedded into the basis spanned by spherical harmonics are steerable by the Wigner D-matrices. -->

-### Including relative positions

-The Clebsch-Gordan product allows for the inclusion of directional information in messages and updates.
-Reminding ourselves that it takes two steerable vectors as input, we can concatenate the features and distance between sender and receiver to form one input $$ \tilde{\mathbf{f}}_i \oplus \tilde{\mathbf{f}}_j \oplus \lVert \mathbf{x}_j - \mathbf{x}_i \rVert^2 $$ and use a spherical harmonic embedding of the relative position $$\tilde{\mathbf{a}}_{ij}$$ as the other input.
-Similarly, when can update node features using the average relative position to neighbours denoted by $$\tilde{\mathbf{a}}_i$$.
-This endows messages with a sense of direction and endows nodes with a sense for the local geometry.

-The order at which we embed the directional information can be thought of as a spatial resolution.
-The following animation shows the effect of adding higher order spherical harmonics to the embedding of local geometry, starting from a maximum order of zero up until third order.
-We consider the maximum order an important hyperparameter.

-While there exist methods that can include some directional information into messages, they generally do so by computing angles between neighbours of neighbours, as is done in [DimeNet](https://arxiv.org/abs/2003.03123) and [SphereNet](https://arxiv.org/abs/2102.05013).
-Many other methods, such as [EGNN](https://arxiv.org/abs/2102.09844), send messages that contain no directional information at all.
-Being able to directly incorporate this information is a contributor to SEGNNs success.

 ### Steerable E(3) Equivariant Graph Neural Networks

 Let's see what the SEGNN actually looks like in practice.
 Consider a graph $$\mathcal{G} =(\mathcal{V},\mathcal{E})$$, with nodes $$v_i \in \mathcal{V}$$ and edges $$e_{ij} \in \mathcal{E}$$.